AlwaysRead/SwiftBoot/README.md

 # EzBoot

-EzBoot is a fast, intuitive rust based TUI tool that makes managing your UEFI boot configuration simple and visual.
-No more memorizing `efibootmgr` commands or dealing with bulky GUI tools—just clean, arrow-key navigation in your terminal.
+A fast, intuitive TUI (Terminal User Interface) tool for managing UEFI boot configuration.
+Built with Rust for performance and safety, EzBoot makes boot management simple and visual—no more memorizing `efibootmgr` commands or dealing with bulky GUI tools.

 ## Features

-- View all UEFI boot entries at a glance
-- Reorder boot priority interactively
+- Reorder boot entries interactively
-- Set temporary "Boot Once" entries
-- Clean, minimalistic design
-- Built with Rust for performance and safety
+- Boot directly to a selected OS (one-time)
+- Clean terminal interface

 ## Screenshots